 Press on to perfect maturity

-2. of instruction on baptisms, and the laying on of hands, and the resurrection of the dead, and the judgement of ages.
+- or instruction about baptisms, and the laying on of hands, and the resurrection of the dead, and the judgement of ages.

 God promises are sure